jboybokungu/readme-generator-/TEST.md

-# README generator
+# Readme generator

 ### Description

-  I have written codes that generate a README file
+  I have generated a readme file

 #### Table of Contents
  - [Description](#Description)